Just for a little bit of fun, I've put together an afternoon tea alphabet. From A to Z, what is your favourite letter?

 Sweet treats are essential for a good afternoon tea, with cakes and pastries being a perfect way to round off your meal.

-Some of our favourite treats so far include Guinness cake, apple sponge and blueberry cupcakes.
+Some of my favourite treats I've enjoyed on the blog so far include Guinness cake, apple sponge and blueberry cupcakes.
 What do you look forward to most when you go out for afternoon tea?

 Devon style v Dorset style